GenAIwithMS/twitter-mcp/README.md

 - Make sure you completely closed Claude Desktop (check system tray/menu bar)
 - Wait a few seconds before reopening
 - Restart your computer if issues persist

+### Step 5: Restart Claude Desktop

+Close and reopen Claude Desktop completely for the changes to take effect.

 ## Usage

 Once configured, you can interact with Twitter through natural language commands to Claude.